 You can combine searches.
 For example, you could search for all Flagged and Unflagged photos with a rating of three stars and higher that had the color labels red, yellow and green and that included both Master Photos and Virtual Copies.
 I don’t know why you would want to do that – but I’m sure someone, somewhere has a use for it.

 The Metadata filter lets you search photos by metadata.
 This is very powerful and gives you lots of options, as we shall see.
-With nearly 30 search criteria to choose from in Lightroom 6 and Lightroom CC (including some you won’t find in earlier versions such as Smart Preview Status) you can search using just about any combination imaginable.
+With nearly 30 search criteria to choose from (including some you won’t find in earlier versions such as Smart Preview Status) you can search using just about any combination imaginable.

 The screenshot below shows the default setup, with four columns – Date, Camera, Lens and Label.